mirdaki/theforce/DESIGN.md

 - DeclareMethod
     - What is thy bidding, my master
     - **This is where the fun begins**
-- NonVoidMethod
+- NotVoidMethod
-    - All right that's pretty much nowhere
+    - It's a trap
-- MethodArguments
+- MethodArgument
     - Now that’s a name I have not heard in a long time, a long time
 - Return
     - There is nothing for me here now